lich-uct/molpher-lib/doc/source/usage/tutorial.rst

     False
     [('COC(=O)CC1CCC(CCOC(=O)C2=CC=CC=C2)N1C', 0.7142857142857143), ('CCOC(=O)C1C2CCC(CC1OC(=O)C1=CC=CC=C1)N2C', 0.7704918032786885), ('CN1C2CCC1C1C(=O)OCC2C1OC(=O)C1=CC=CC=C1', 0.7833333333333333)]

-..  note:: Because the morphing algorithm is not deterministic, the set of obtained morphs is slightly different from the
+..  note:: Because the morphing algorithm is not deterministic and we initilized a new tree,
-        one in the above examples.
+        the set of obtained morphs is slightly different from the one in the previous examples.

-In :numref:`operations-example` we see an example where we create a list of operations to perform on a tree.
-Most of them are built-in operations (discussed below), but we also chose to define our own operation for the filtering step (see the highlighted lines).
-In order to do that, we simply create a subclass of the :class:`~molpher.core.operations.TreeOperation` abstract class and we override its
+Most of the operations in :numref:`operations-example` are built-in operations (discussed below), but we chose to define our own operation for the filtering step (see the highlighted lines).
+We simply created a subclass of the :class:`~molpher.core.operations.TreeOperation` abstract class and we overrode its :py:meth:`~molpher.swig_wrappers.core.TreeOperation.__call__` method with the implementation we want.
-:meth:`~molpher.swig_wrappers.core.TreeOperation.__call__()` method with the implementation we need -- even though that our new filter is very likely to cause the exploration to get stuck in local optima.

 Each operation can have a tree associated with it, but it is not necessary.
-We can verify if a tree is associated with an operation by calling its :meth:`~molpher.swig_wrappers.core.TreeOperation.getTree()` method or accessing the `TreeOperation.tree` attribute of the class.
+We can verify if a tree is associated with an operation by calling its :meth:`~operations.TreeOperation.TreeOperation.getTree()` method or accessing the `TreeOperation.tree` attribute of the class.
 If there is no tree associated with the instance, they both return `None`.

 ..  note:: The built-in operations will raise a `RuntimeError`, if invoked without a tree attached to them.